-29. Dusting.
+- 27. Summer Oils.
+Oils used for applications during the growing period should be much more highly refined than those for dormant spraying.
+Viscosity and unsulfonated residue should be within well defined limits.
+The limits for viscosity are 75 to 85 seconds (Saybolt at 100 degrees F.) and 92 to 100 per cent for unsulfonated residue.
+The manufacturers instructions should be carefully read before attempting to dilute any summer oil spray. - 28.
+Tar and Tar-oil Sprays.
+Tar sprays consist of certain liquid fractions obtained in the distillation of coal-tar treated to render them miscible with water.
+These sprays were developed for dormant use against aphis.
+Certain disadvantages of the tar sprays led to the development of the tar-oil sprays, which in many cases consist of equal parts of the tar products referred to combined with petroleum oil and an emulsifier.
+The tar sprays kill aphis eggs and case-bearer on contact.
+Tar-oil sprays, chiefly because of the oil content, will control scale and mite, in addition to aphis and case-bearer.
+Tar and tar-oil sprays will kill some bud-moth larvae.
+Directions for the use of tar and tar-oil sprays are furnished by the manufacturer.
+Tar and tar-oils are to be applied only during the dormant period.
+Tar and tar-oil sprays burn the face and hands. - 29.
+Dusting.
 The dusting method has many distinct advantages over spraying.
 The original investment for dusting equipment is much less, and the depreciation and maintenance costs are lower.
-It is sometimes possible to use the lighter dusting equipment on soft ground where it is not possible to travel with a sprayer.
+It is sometimes possible to use the lighter dusting equipment on soft ground when it is not possible to get through with a sprayer.
 An orchard may be covered much more rapidly with dust than with spray, which is a marked advantage, especially with large acreages.
 Many growers, who do not dust exclusively, do so as an emergency treatment to finish quickly an application that cannot be completed, ahead of an expected infection period, with available spraying equipment.
 Lower labor costs are incident to the more rapid application.
 An easily available supply of water is not a factor in dusting.